-NOTE: Business elective is defined as any BUS, ACC, BLW, OAT or CIS/MIS course
+NOTE: Business elective is defined as any BUS, ACC, BLW, OAT or CIS/MIS course.

-ACC 115 and ACC 130 are non-transfer courses.
+\ACC 130 is a non-transfer course.

-FAD 205, HLT 101, and PE may be taken as an elective.
+†FAD 205, HLT 101, and PE may be taken as an elective.

 Students enrolled in this program who intend to transfer should contact the Transfer Center.
 "2+2" Degree in Professional Arts/Applied Organizational Management or Human Resources Management available at the University of St. Francis.

-Management-Administrative Assistant Certificate (C-0044)
+Management-Administrative Assistant Certificate (MGMT.CERT.ADMIN)

 The administrative assistant certificate program is designed to provide the fastest possible achievement of academic credentials for entry or promotion in the field.
 This program has been articulated with some area high schools.
 Recent high school graduates may have earned credit in this program through high school coursework.
-Refer to page 27 for more information.
+Refer to page 31 for more information.